alawinia/provClustering/README.md

 # Data
 Data/Synthetic: Contains synthetic data.
 Each of the XML files contains a processed, reorganized and cleaned provenance graphs.
 Each of the JSON files contains a corresponding APG.
 The first part of the filename indicates its corresponding workflow label.
 Some synthetic data does not have XML file.
 Data/Real: Contains the APG of real processed, reorganized and cleaned dataset.
 The data already has some noise files added.
+Data/RawData: One version of NGS biological provenance graphs in the original, combat form.
+Data/Network: Some optional, simple APG graphs from network domain to play with.